varun-krishanumakr/add-varkrish-page/content/authors/landungs/_index.md

 - Researchers
 ---

-## Ocean Research Software Engineering
+## Research Software Engineering

-I am a software engineer with a strong focus in designing and maintaining geospatial data analysis systems and software to support environmental research.
-I am currently providing software and research support for the [OOI Regional Cabled Array team](https://interactiveoceans.washington.edu/).
+I am a research software engineer with a strong focus in designing and maintaining geospatial data analysis systems and software to support environmental research.
+I am currently providing software solutions for research projects as part of the [Scientific Software Engineering Center (SSEC)](https://escience.washington.edu/software-engineering/ssec/) at UW eScience Institute.
 I am also a part of the Open-Source Ocean Acoustics Github Organization, developing [echopype](https://github.com/OSOceanAcoustics/echopype) software for ocean sonar data.

 I have expertise in Python programming, web development, geospatial data analytics, data management solutions, data visualization, relational databases, and system administration.
 I love to contribute to open-source software and share my knowledge.

 I am a UW School of Oceanography alumnus.
 I gained my bachelor's degree here with a focus on geospatial data analysis and management through the development of wave sensor buoys to study the spatial variability of oceanic waves.
 I was also actively involved with Marine Technology Society (MTS), OceanGate Foundation (OGF), Benthic Acoustic Mapping and Survey (BEAMS), Ocean Observatory Initiative-Interactive Oceans (OOI-IO), and served as the Information Technology Lead for Exploration and Remote Instrumentation by Students (ERIS).